bringyour/warp/README.md

 Use `warpctl runlocal` to run each service locally.

 ```
-warpctl runlocal api/Makefile
+warpctl runlocal /path/to/your/service/Makefile
 ```

-# Set up an environment
+# Set up a deployment environment

+You create a deployment environment where you want services to run.
+Each environment needs a host and a network interface.
+Each network interface runs its own lb.
+For example if you have three interfaces, you can have three public IPs and run three lbs.
+The lb is meant to receive traffic directly from the internet without a NAT so that the source IPs are preserved.

-Create systemctl units for all your services.
+Create systemd units for all your services.

 ```
-warpctl service create-units <env> <outdir>
+warpctl service create-units <env> <outdir> --targetwarphome=/srv/warp
 ```

 The units are organized by host.
-Install,

-On the target host, create the target warp home
+On the target server host, create the target warp home.

 ```
 /srv/warp